-Training - the action provided to a user in the acquisition of knowledge, skills, and competencies in the security arena
+Training - the action provided to a user in the acquisition of knowledge, skills, and competencies in the security arena.

 Roles are established by the individual Federal Organization and Agencies through position descriptions, hierarchy charts, responsibilities, etc. These Federal Organization defined roles can be matched to the generic roles used in the role-based training methodology.
 Roles with security related responsibilities may not be clearly stated within organizations.
-Everyone has a responsibility in security even if their role does not specifically state security responsibilities.
-For example, managers who serve as owners of systems and applications have responsibility for the overall information technology/cybersecurity of those systems (i.e., security of general support systems, applications, networks).
+Everyone has a role in security even if that role does not specifically state security.
+For example, managers who serve as owners of systems and applications have responsibility for the overall information technology / cyber security of those systems (i.e, security of general support systems, applications, networks).

-All employees must be exposed to information technology/cybersecurity awareness material.
-All users of information systems must receive awareness training, as required by FISMA.
-This awareness training helps to shape user behavior to be more secure.
+All employees must be exposed to information technology / cyber security awareness material.
+All users of information systems must receive awareness training, as required by the Federal Information Security Management Act.
+(FISMA) This awareness training helps to shape user behavior to be more secure.
 In today's environment, the most effective attacks on systems and networks are often via the exploitation of user behavior.

-This document and NIST SP 800-50, "Building an Information Technology Security Awareness and Training Program," describe the following key approaches of an information technology/cybersecurity awareness and training program that "Federal Organizations" (e.g., Federal agency/departments, Agencies or organizations) should follow to help ensure that individuals learn the appropriate information technology/cybersecurity-related material:
+This document and NIST Special Publication 800-50, "Building an Information Technology Security Awareness and Training Program" describe the following key approaches of an information technology / cyber security awareness and training program that "Federal Organizations" (i.e., Federal agency / departments, Agencies or organizations) should follow to help ensure that individuals learn the appropriate information technology / cyber security-related material:

-- All employees of an organization must be regularly or continually exposed to information technology/cybersecurity awareness.
-Security awareness techniques may include posters, awareness tools/trinkets, periodic e-mails, warning messages, "tips of the day" upon accessing an information system, or information technology/cybersecurity events; - All users of information and information systems must attend information technology/cybersecurity awareness training (on-line or in-person) each year.
-This material should provide cybersecurity Essentials; and - Individuals identified by their organization as having significant responsibility for information technology/cybersecurity must receive formal role-based information technology/cybersecurity training.
+- All employees of an organization must be regularly or continually exposed to information technology / cyber security awareness.
+Security awareness techniques may include posters, awareness tools/trinkets, periodic e-mails, warning messages, "tips of the day" upon accessing an information system, or information technology / cyber security events. - All users of information and information systems must attend information technology / cyber security awareness training (on-line or in-person) each year.
+This material should provide cyber security Essentials. - Individuals identified by their organization as having significant responsibility for information technology / cyber security must receive formal role-based information technology / cyber security training.

-NIST SP 800-50, "Building an Information Technology Security Awareness and Training Program" provides guidance for building an effective IT security program and supports requirements specified in FISMA and the Office of Management and Budget (OMB) Circular A-130, Appendix III.
+NIST Special Publication 800-50, "Building An Information Technology Security Awareness and Training Program", provides guidance for building an effective IT security program and supports requirements specified in the FISMA and the Office of Management and Budget (OMB) Circular A-130, Appendix III.
 A strong IT security program cannot be put in place without significant attention given to training agency IT users on security policy, procedures, and techniques, as well as the various management, operational, and technical controls necessary and available to secure IT resources.
 In addition, those in the agency who manage the IT infrastructure need to have the necessary skills to carry out their assigned duties effectively.
-Failure to give attention to security training puts an enterprise at great risk because security of agency resources is as much a human issue as it is a technology issue.
-An IT/cybersecurity training program should also strive to cultivate an IT/cybersecurity environment where behaviors and responses evolve to the point where they become automatic and consistent across the environment.
+Failure to give attention to the area of security training puts an enterprise at great risk because security of agency resources is as much a human issue as it is a technology issue.